 This job has now closed

-In return, Uppingham offers a competitive salary, ongoing training and an opportunity to work in a lively and friendly environment, with a community that values people.
-We are warm, compassionate, and mutually supportive.
-Including a whole host of benefits.
+In return, Uppingham offers a community that values people.
+We are warm, compassionate and mutually supportive.

 Uppingham School is committed to safeguarding and promoting the welfare of children and applicants must be willing to undergo child protection screening appropriate to the post, including checks with past employers and the Disclosure and Barring Service.

 All positions at the School are exempt from the Rehabilitation of Offenders Act 1974, therefore ALL convictions, cautions, reprimands and final warnings (including those which would normally be considered ‘spent’ under the Act) MUST be declared, subject to the DBS filtering rules.
 All information given will be treated as confidential and each case will be taken on its merits.
 Failure to disclose this information may result in the withdrawal of an offer of employment or immediate termination of employment.

 Uppingham is a vibrant, stimulating, energetic and forward-looking school.
 Our community is made up of talented people offering a diverse range of experiences.
 We welcome applications from candidates who are both experienced and new to working within the independent education sector.